kialo/moodle-mod_kialo/development/README.md

 After you started Moodle for the first time, do the following to set some useful default settings:

 * Import `development/config/kialo-admin-preset-universal.xml` via http://{MOODLE_HOST}/admin/tool/admin_presets/index.php?action=import.
+(Note: you need to login with "user/kialo1234".)
 * Accept Kialo plugin ToS at http://{MOODLE_HOST}:8080/admin/settings.php?section=modsettingkialo.

 The admin presets are important, as they adjust Moodle's curl blocklist and allowed ports.
 Without that,